humbug83/retropie/README.md

 # Installation

-to prevent empty folders after creating the links, a few steps are required\
+To prevent empty folders after creating the links, a few steps are required\
-(the location of the mounted drive can vary, so check first if the path given by `echo $(mount | grep sd | awk '{print $3}')` is the correct one, else replace the path in the next commands with the correct one)
+(the location of the mounted drive can vary, so check first if the path given by\
+`echo $(mount | grep sd | awk '{print $3}')`\
+is the correct one, else replace the path in the next commands with the correct one)

 How to check if the mounted drive is correct
 - create a file in the rootdirectory of the drive called "test" (or whatever)